igalonso/react-agents-demo-vertex/README.md

 2. That information will be shared with the HR department who is resposible to allocate budget for the salary.
 3. With this information, the recruiter is going to draft an email to the candidate to explaion the position and the salary offer.

+To run from the graphical interface run the following command:

+    streamlit run web/app.py

-To run it, use the following command:
+To run it from the shell, use the following command:

-    python agent.py
+    python shell_execution.py

 Check your email (once you enabled the app to interact with the agent) drafts to see the [draft](https://mail.google.com/mail/u/1/#drafts).